ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vault-create.md

 [[Source]](https://github.com/XRPLF/rippled/blob/9d619b9dc579c592f0560c1b40fd3c98d7587d23/src/xrpld/app/tx/detail/VaultCreate.cpp "Source")

-Creates a new `Vault` object, an `MPTokenIssuance` ledger entry for the vault’s shares, and an `AccountRoot` for the vault’s [pseudo-account](https://github.com/XRPLF/XRPL-Standards/discussions/191).
+Creates a new `Vault` ledger entry, an `MPTokenIssuance` ledger entry for the vault’s shares, and an `AccountRoot` for the vault’s [pseudo-account](https://github.com/XRPLF/XRPL-Standards/discussions/191).

 Only the Vault Owner can initiate this transaction.

 {% admonition type="info" name="Note" %}
-Currently, the same account that creates the vault must also create other protocols, though this may change in future.
+Currently, the same account that creates the vault must also create other protocols, though this may change in the future.
 {% /admonition %}

+_(Requires the [Single Asset Vault amendment][] {% not-enabled /%})_

 ## Example {% $frontmatter.seo.title %} JSON